Frequently Asked Questions About Tip-Over Prevention

 A: Your local baby, hardware, or home improvement stores or websites may have them.
 Amazon.com carries most every kind of childproofing device out there, including furniture, TV, and appliance straps.
 Unfortunately, very few furniture and TV straps/restraints have been tested for weight capacity.
 Refer to the Meghan’s Hope Furniture Safety Device Resource List for additional information.
 When in doubt, use several straps, especially for large and heavy pieces.

-Q: What about hotels, schools, and child care facilities?
+Q: What about hotels, schools, and childcare facilities?
 How do I know if they are safe?